 After making The Boxer (1997), his third film with Sheridan, Day-Lewis spent a period living in Italy as an apprentice to a cobbler.
 Martin Scorsese ultimately enticed him back to the screen to star in his big-budget historical epic Gangs of New York.
 To portray the charismatic, unhinged gang leader Bill the Butcher, Day-Lewis reverted to his legendary intensity, taking lessons from a real butcher and insisting on maintaining his character’s accent even while off screen.
 When the long-awaited film was finally released in 2005, Day-Lewis’s performance netted him another Oscar nod for Best Actor.

 Day-Lewis resurfaced after another two-year absence in The Ballad of Jack and Rose, directed by Rebecca Miller.
-In 2007, his searing performance as the maniacally greedy oil baron Daniel Plainview in There Will Be Blood earned Day-Lewis his second Academy Award for Best Actor–a confirmation, as if one was needed, of his status as one of the most respected and acclaimed actors of his generation.
+In 2007, his searing performance as the maniacally greedy oil baron Daniel Plainview in There Will Be Blood earned Day-Lewis his second Academy Award for Best Actor.
+And, in 2013, Day-Lewis won his third best actor Oscar for playing U.S. President Abraham Lincoln in Lincoln.
+It was confirmation, as if one were needed, of his status as one of the most respected and acclaimed actors of his generation.